Loading...

 • Do a quick check of the springs to ensure they are not corroded and replace them if needed.

-• Test the door’s balance to make sure it’s not becoming unbalanced and putting strain on the opener and springs.
+• Test the system’s balance to make sure it’s not becoming unbalanced and putting strain on the opener and springs.
 A simple lift test can help you see whether it’s staying halfway open or falls / slams shut.

 • Tighten / realign the track brackets as these can become loose over time